totallynotdavid/megaloader/docs/megaloader/guide/cli-usage.md

 megaloader download --filter "*2024*" "https://pixeldrain.com/l/DDGtvvTU" ./2024
 ```

-Note that you need to run the command separately for each filter pattern—multiple filters aren't supported in a single command.
+Note that you need to run the command separately for each filter pattern.
+Multiple filters aren't yet supported in a single command.

 ## Authentication